CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.1 outsourcing for customers.md

 ### 2 1 Lack of or inadequate information security regulations

 An outsourcing project typically transfers large amounts of information between the customer and the outsourcing service provider.
 Depending on the protection requirements of the information to be processed, missing or inadequate regulations can cause damage.
 This is the case, for example, if the regulations and instructions for controlling the service provider are not updated in the event of technical, organizational or personnel changes, for example, if contact persons change.
-The spectrum of regulatory deficits ranges from ambiguity in responsibilities and control functions to incomprehensible or incoherent formulated regulations, up to completely missing regulations.
+The range of regulatory deficits ranges from ambiguity in responsibilities and control functions to incomprehensible or incoherent formulated regulations, up to completely missing regulations.

 ### 2 2 Inappropriate access, access and access rights management

 Depending on the outsourcing plans, it may be necessary for the outsourcing customer's employees to have access, access and access rights to IT systems, information, buildings or rooms of the outsourcing service provider.
-If the granting, administration and control of these rights is poorly regulated and, in extreme cases, even unauthorized rights are granted, it is no longer possible to guarantee the necessary protection requirements for the information provided by the outsourcing customer.
+If the granting, administration and control of these rights is poorly regulated and, in extreme cases, even unauthorized rights are granted, it is no longer possible to guarantee the necessary protection requirements for the outsourcer's information.
 For example, the uncontrolled assignment of administrative authorizations to employees of the outsourcing service provider can lead to serious security risks.
 These could exploit permissions and copy or manipulate sensitive information.

 ### 2 3 Missing or inadequate testing and approval process
 If an outsourcing customer has not defined adequate requirements for testing and approval procedures for the outsourcing service provider, existing errors in the hardware and software or security gaps in the configuration may not be recognized or not detected in good time.
 This lack can lead to the fact that the necessary protection of the information of the outsourcing customer can not be guaranteed any longer.
-If testing reveals that new components or updates result in significant changes to workflows, or more resources (eg, memory, processor capacity) are required for acceptable processing speed, and this is not reported to the customer, this can result in significant failure. or subsequent investments.
+If testing reveals that new components or updates result in significant changes to workflows, or more resources (eg, memory, processor capacity) are required for acceptable processing speed, and this is not communicated to the customer, this can result in significant failure. or subsequent investments.

 ### 2 4 Inadequate contractual arrangements with an outsourcing service provider